aerogear/graphback/docs/plugins/graphback-client.md

   fragmentOnly?: boolean

   /**
-   * RelativePath for the output files created by generator */
+   * RelativePath for the output file created by generator */
-  outputPath: string
+  outputFile: string
 ```

 Example plugin configuration in YAML: